Reverse logistics network modelling: Generic reverse logistics network model

 This model can be further developed by introducing penalty cost for not collecting returned items and a compulsory minimal disposal fraction as a feasibility technical constraints of reuse.
-Moreover, the static approach can be partly eliminated by multi-period programming, as a result trade-off between investment and operational cost and long run effect can be analyzed.
+Moreover, the static approach can be partly eliminated by multi-period programming, as a result trade-off between investment and operational cost and long run effect can be analysed.

-Mixed Integer Non-Linear Programing (MINLP)
+Mixed Integer Non-Linear Programming (MINLP)

 The most severe drawback of MILP is the static aspect, hence MINLP try to relieve these restriction and develop further the existing model with dynamic elements, such as integrating cycle time, time and inventory positions.
-By this way uncertainty appears stronger in the model.
+By this way, uncertainty appears stronger in the model.
 The main objective is to maximize profit by determining the optimal number of facilities in order to: